MdAfzaalAhmed/heart-disease-prediction/README.md

 🔍 Overview

 This project leverages a trained machine learning model (model.pkl) to predict the likelihood of heart disease based on clinical features such as:

-Age, sex, chest pain type
-Resting blood pressure, cholesterol levels
-Fasting blood sugar, ECG results, maximum heart rate Exercise-induced angina, oldpeak, and more.
+Age, sex, chest pain type,Resting blood pressure, cholesterol levels,Fasting blood sugar, ECG results, maximum heart rate,Exercise-induced angina, oldpeak, and more.

 📂 Project Structure

-Heart_Disease_Inspection/ – Contains the Flask app and Python backend app.py – Main Flask application file model.pkl – Pickle file containing the trained machine learning model templates/ – HTML templates rendered by Flask index.html – Landing page with the form to collect user input result.html – Page displaying the heart disease prediction result static/css/- css desings rendering by python
+Heart_Disease_Inspection/ – Contains the Flask app and Python backend app.py.
+Main Flask application file DY-Model.pkl , Pickle file containing the trained machine learning model, templates/ – HTML templates rendered by Flask in which two html filesis there index.html – Landing page with the form to collect user input & result.html – Page displaying the heart disease prediction result and static/css/- css desings rendering by python

 📊 About the Model